geclos/homepage/content/drafts/junior_interview_tips.md

 Communicating lack of knowledge is also knowledge communication.

-You are declaring your knowledge gap, implying you know this is a problem, and announcing your intention to learn more, which is a highly saught-after attitute in computer science.
-Of course, if your code contains many of these comments it probably means you have to study more before applying, but nevertheless I've seen candidates get hired after answering a fair amount of questions with `I am not sure about this, I know it's not ideal, but couldn't figure out any other way.`
+You are declaring your knowledge gap, implying you know this is a problem, and announcing your intention to learn more about it, which is a highly saught-after attitute in computer science.
+It's not a simple _I don't know_, which would be lazy, it's a reasonable utilitarian argument that tacititly admits a failure of understanding.

+At this point the recruiter can do little more than ask you if you had time to investigate which, given the circumstances, is an excellent outcome.

+Of course, if your exercise contains many comments like these you should reconsider whether you are ready to apply for the job.
+Nevertheless, do not be afraid to sprinkle some of these comments in your code.

+## Wrapping up

+Most entry-level candidates are very similar, and it's highly unlikely you'll be the exception.
+Instead, focus on deep knowledge vs thin understanding, specially about those concepts you know you might get questioned about.
+If you can, don't answer only with `I don't know` but don't play guessing games either, state your knowledge gaps, what you think you know about them, and how you plan to improve on these areas.

+Cheers, and good luck in your next interview.